MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-multi-backend-content.md

 > [!NOTE]
 > This gateway introduces a global single point of regional failure in your architecture since any service outage on your gateway instances render all regions inaccessible.
 Don't use this topology for business-critical workloads or where client-based load balancing is sufficient.

-Because this topology introduces a single point of failure (the gateway), the utility of this specific architecture is fairly limited.
-This model lends itself well to consumption-based billing in Azure OpenAI when predicting PTU allocation might prove too challenging.
+Because this topology introduces a single point of failure (the gateway), the utility of this specific architecture is fairly limited - protecting you against regional Azure OpenAI outages.

 > [!WARNING]
 > This approach can't be used in scenarios that involve data sovereignty compliance if either Azure OpenAI region spans a geopolitical boundary.

 ##### Active-passive variant

 This model can also be used to provide an active-passive approach to specifically handle regional failure of just Azure OpenAI.
 In this mode, traffic normally flows from the gateway to the Azure OpenAI instance in the same region as the API management service.
 That instance of Azure OpenAI would handle all expected traffic flow without regional failures occurring.
-It could be PTU-based or consumption-based, depending on your preferred billing model.
+It could be provisioned or standard, depending on your preferred billing model.
 In the case of a regional failure of just Azure OpenAI, the gateway can redirect traffic to another region with Azure OpenAI already deployed in consumption mode.

 #### Use Azure API Management (Multi-region deployment)